Public Notice Guide: Domestic Relations

 “It shall be unlawful for any person to print, publish, distribute or circulate or cause to be printed, published, distributed or circulated any card, handbill, advertisement, printed paper, book, newspaper or notice of any kind offering or otherwise to advertise to procure, attempt to procure or aid in procuring any divorce either in this State or elsewhere.
 But this section shall not apply to the printing or publishing of any notice or advertisement required or authorized by the laws of this State.”

-Publication of notice of the abandonment of an infant left at a hospital
+Publication of notice of the abandonment of an infant left at a safe haven

-If the abandonment of an infant at a hospital occurs a notice must be published by the hospital facility that describes why the infant was left, a description of the infant, and the date, time and place of a “permanency planning hearing.”
-The notice shall be place within 48 hours after the infant is legally taken into custody in a newspaper with general circulation.
+If the abandonment of an infant at a safe haven occurs a notice must be published by the safe haven that describes why the infant was left, a description of the infant, and the date, time and place of a “permanency planning hearing.”
+The notice shall be placed in a newspaper of general circulation within 48 hours after the infant is legally taken into custody.

-A notice of abandonment of an infant at a hospital
+A notice of abandonment of an infant at a safe haven

 A newspaper with general circulation